-No area of the organization Opera at Florham remains untouched by Violetta Pollara DuPont.
+No area of Opera at Florham remains untouched by Violetta Pollara DuPont.

 In 1982, Violetta DuPont co-founded Opera at Florham at the Fairleigh Dickinson University Madison campus as an extension of FDU's Music Department under the guidance of its Chair, Dr. Charles Del Rosso.
 In 1987, the Opera at Florham Vocal Competition was established by the Opera Guild to honor Violetta DuPont for her vision and her tireless work on behalf of OaF.
 The Guild acted in concert with the OaF mission - Violetta's vision - to provide young artists on the threshold of promising careers with the opportunities to gain role and stage experiences and to advance their careers through a variety of programs.

 Stephen DeMaio was a trustee, artistic director and benefactor whose vision and guidance brought Opera at Florham to a level of excellence for which we are eternally grateful.
 He not only supported OaF’s annual Vocal Competition as director and chief jurist but provided the first prize of $5,000 from The Gerda Lissner Foundation, as its President.
 He directed and financially supported our opera presentations and the memorable 35th Anniversary Gala in 2017.

 Stephen DeMaio was a generous supporter of the opera world in general and young vocal artists, in particular.
 He served as president of the Gerda Lissner Foundation in New York City, an organization which supported young opera singers in their opera careers.
 He first came to OaF when he accompanied legendary Met opera star, Licia Albanese, to OaF’s Vocal Competition, where they served as jurists.
 They both were dear friends of the late Violetta DuPont, OaF’s co-founder and benefactor.